 We begin with a 60-75 minute consultation.
 This in-depth conversation will help us understand your concerns, history and goals.

-Please download the document below prior to your appointment.
-Fill it out in advance and bring it in for your first session.
+Please download the documents below prior to your appointment.
+Fill them out in advance and bring them in for your first session.